Seacoast Eat Local accomplishes its mission of supporting farmers and increasing access to local foods for all through four core program areas.

 To learn details about each market location, please visit our Summer Farmers’ Market page.

 In our hallmark annual publication, Seacoast Harvest, our mission is to provide the information and resources necessary for consumers to access sources of local foods all year long in a variety of ways.
 Readers of this publication can find a listing of CSA programs, farm stands, farmers market programs and food businesses that source locally produced food items.

 To learn more, visit our Seacoast Harvest page.

 Winter Farmers’ Markets

-Seacoast Eat Local is the organizer of the winter farmers’ market program at Wentworth Greenhouses and Exeter High School.
+Seacoast Eat Local is the organizer of the winter farmers’ market program at Wentworth Greenhouses (Rollinsford) and Cooperative Middle School (Stratham).
 Our efforts extend the revenue season for local farmers, helping to ensure their economic health through the off-season.
 These events create a complete circle of local food availability for consumers, proving local food can be a year round commitment!
 We pride ourselves on providing a space for farmers and consumers to gather and enjoy one another’s company.